 After at least 30 days of probation, the degree-granting program can dismiss any graduate student who is deemed to be making insufficient academic progress or whose work is not of the quality required from the program.
 The faculty advisor or academic program chair must inform the Graduate School as soon as the student has been notified and the probationary period has begun.

-When a department/program determines that a student is not making satisfactory progress, the Director of Graduate School (DGS) in the program and/or faculty advisor will recommend a face-to-face meeting between the student and the faculty advisor.
+When a department/program determines that a student is not making satisfactory progress, the Director of Graduate Studies (DGS) in the program and/or faculty advisor will recommend a face-to-face meeting between the student and the faculty advisor.
 If after this meeting the department/program and the student can agree on a plan to remedy the situation, the faculty advisor (or DGS) and the student will jointly sign a document enumerating steps to take.
 If, on the other hand, the department/program and the student disagree on issues of progress, the DGS or chair may send the student a letter placing the student on probation.

 The letter placing a student on probation must include an explicit statement of what must be accomplished and by what date in order for the student to be removed from probation and returned to good standing in the department/program.